 As a result, manufacturers were forced to change their strategy in order to keep production costs low.
-Consequently, tinsel, which was predominantly made in Lyon (France) at the time, became aluminium-based.
+Consequently, tinsel, which was predominantly made in Lyon (France) at the time, became aluminum-based.

-Unfortunately, aluminium caused more fires than merriment and cheer.
+Unfortunately, aluminum caused more fires than merriment and cheer.

 Faced with life threatening issues, manufacturers attempted to construct tinsel from tin and lead.
 But this only lead to further problems.
 The tinsel produced was too heavy and of poor quality due to the strips disgracefully falling apart.

 Ditching tin, lead was now the most commonly used material in the manufacturing of tinsel.

 However, things took a drastic turn a decade or so later when it was suspected that this this cheap material was poisoning people, significantly children.
 In response, lead completely disappeared from tinsel production in 1972.